kgnandanwar/Pyrender/README.md

 # Pyrender

-This repo contains the Google Colab and python files for pyrender.
+This repo contains the Google Colab and python files for `pyrender`.

 Both Google Colab and python files contains the minor modifications to make the files executable.